Personal Reference Letters for Business School – Tips & Templates

 MBA Recommendation Letter Templates

 Is it any wonder why so many recommenders ask candidates to draft their own letters?
 The recommenders who wrote the above seven letters probably invested substantial time and effort in their work.
-Yet in most cases, recommenders don’t receive extra compensation for writing letters.
+Yet recommenders don’t receive extra compensation for writing letters in most cases.
 And usually, tasks like these aren’t written into their job descriptions, so they don’t count in their performance evaluations that can determine promotions and greater compensation.

 Yet many reasons exist to keep recommenders happy.
-Keep in mind that candidates who don’t win admissions during round one will need to ask their recommenders to write additional letters during round two.
-Furthermore, recommenders can repurpose their writing during this process into letters that recommend candidates for jobs upon graduation.
+First, consider that candidates who don’t win admissions during round one must ask their recommenders to write additional letters during round two.
+Furthermore, recommenders can repurpose their writing during this process into letters recommending candidates for jobs upon graduation.